 A person who knows or should have known that an adjudication was set aside under section 18t and who divulges, uses, or publishes information concerning an adjudication would be guilty of a misdemeanor.
 (A misdemeanor for which a punishment is not specified is punishable by incarceration for up to 30 days or a fine of up to \$500, or both.)
-The penalty for disclosure would not apply to the person whose adjudication is set aside or a victim.
+The penalty for disclosure would not apply to the applicant or a victim.